Indian art: Dynasties of South India (c. 3rd century CE)

 Other Hindu states are now mainly known through their surviving temples and their attached sculpture.
-These include Badami Chalukya architecture (5th to 6th centuries), Western Chalukya architecture (11th to 12th centuries) and Hoysala architecture (11th to 14th centuries), all centred on modern Karnataka.
+These include Badami Chalukya architecture (5th to 6th centuries), Western Chalukya architecture (11th to 12th centuries), and Hoysala architecture (11th to 14th centuries), all centred on modern Karnataka.

 Eastern India

-In east India, Odisha and West Bengal, Kalinga architecture was the broad temple style, with local variants, before the Muslim conquest.
+In east India, Odisha and West Bengal, Kalinga architecture was the broad temple style, with local variants, before the Muslim conquests.

 In antiquity, Bengal was a pioneer of painting in Asia under the Pala Empire.
 Miniature and scroll painting flourished during the Mughal Empire.
 Kalighat painting or Kalighat Pat originated in the 19th century Bengal, in the vicinity of Kalighat Kali Temple of Kolkata, and from being items of souvenir taken by the visitors to the Kali temple, the paintings over a period of time developed as a distinct school of Indian painting.
 From the depiction of Hindu gods other mythological characters, the Kalighat paintings developed to reflect a variety of themes.

 Rasmancha, Bishnupur.
 Built by King Bir Hambir, the temple has an unusual elongated pyramidical tower, surrounded by hut-shaped turrets, which were very typical of Bengali roof structures of the time.

 Terracotta work on Shyamrai Temple, Bishnupur, depicting Raas-Leela.

 Wooden Owls of Natungram, West Bengal, India.
 The wooden owl is an integral part of an ancient and indigenous tradition and art form in Bengal.